Posted 19 Jun

 This was the game we played as part of a workshop run by US artist and technologist Ani Liu.
 Ani’s work Biophilic Fantasies in HEDONISM explores the pleasure we experience from surrounding ourselves in nature, and how we now are able to manufacture simulations and replications of nature, like the ever-increasing realness of plastic plants, to fill these needs.

 In this workshop, the teachers, students and artists present were invited to create their own biophilic inventions of the future given a set of prompt cards from The Thing From the Future.
 What kind of inventions could we prototype in a 2 hour workshop from the mixture of craft supplies, toys, plants and simple electronics on hand?
-Ani gave us inspirational examples of Strawberries that might grow their own packaging or artificially designed and printed Neo Fruit or genetically engineered plants that might produce lace like textiles for us.
+Ani gave us inspirational examples of artificially designed and printed Neo Fruit or genetically engineered plants that might produce lace like textiles for us.

 Some of the workshop creations included:

 You can download a creative commons version of the game to play from Situation Lab here.